Tides of Chaos: How Baldur's Gate 3 tackles the pure RNG of D&D-inspired dice rolls

 My advice would be to be prepared to throw away your design docs on at least some of the features and to respect the process.
 I think if the studio is doing Early Access, they need to realize that this really means that the players can give you feedback that does not align with your design vision at all.
 And you will have to reconcile that.
 But doing that will actually make the game better for a lot more players as it turns out.

 So my advice would be to be flexible, design wise, and to plan your design ahead in a way that is kind of modular.
-This is something we're got a quite a bit better for this project I think.
+This is something we got a quite a bit better for this project I think.
 We have plans for systems that we foresee that we'll have to add due to new classes, new features, things that we haven't talked yet about.
 But we try to make sure that all of them can be swapped for something else that the players will say is really a priority for them, or can be changed in a way that will not make us remake everything from from the get go.
 So we try to keep systems kind of modular.
 Flexibility is really the key here.

 The scale of Baldur's Gate 3 and, I suppose the size of its playerbase, is already much different than Early Access with Divinity Original Sin 2.
 With that in mind, how has the Early Access process been different between the two games?
 What lessons have applied to both?

-Something that we took from the previous early access was that being upfront and as transparent as possible really pays off with the players.
+Something that we took from the previous Early Access was that being upfront and as transparent as possible really pays off with the players.
 It's very important to set up expectations early.
 So I hope we're trying to be very, very clear that this is going to be Early Access, there will be issues, we will try to fix them as fast as possible.
 But indeed, this is not the final release yet.

 Another thing is when you're designing a game, you have a lot of ideas of what you want to put in.
-But only after listening to a lot of people, you will realize that some of those ideas are your darlings, and that maybe should be put aside.
+But only after listening to a lot of people you will realize that some of those ideas are your darlings, and that maybe they should be put aside.
 Then there are issues that you never thought would be a big deal but you really should pay more attention to.
 So what we're seeing right now, for example, is that we're starting to discuss more of the nature of randomness and how we approach that.

 And because the audience is so much bigger and they're coming from such different games, their expectations for how narrative is handled is very different.
-So for a D&D player who are completely cool with getting three ones on the D20 in a row, and they go like "yeah, this happened yesterday to me, this is completely normal."
+So for a D&D player who is completely cool with getting three ones on the D20 in a row, they go like "yeah, this happened yesterday to me, this is completely normal."
 And then there are people who are coming from titles like XCOM or something more strategic where they would expect some dampers or stabilization on RNG so that you never see a really bad streak or something like that.
 So we're now discussing how we're going to tackle that.

 There's this occasional dishonesty to randomness in games where, behind the scenes, some games will lightly lie about percentages and treat numbers over 90 percent as a guaranteed hit, or below 20 percent as a guaranteed miss.
 But for your team, are your dice rolls actually just a random one-to-twenty number generation or is it weighted to give more balance and fairness?